mecid/mecid.github.io/_posts/2022-07-19-bottom-sheet-api-in-swiftui.md

 }
 ```

 As you can see in the example above, we use the *fraction* function to set the height of the sheet to a particular fraction of the available space.
 You can also use the *height* function to set the height to a fixed size.
-Remember that you can mix different fractions to achieve the appearance you need.
+Remember that you can mix different options to achieve the appearance you need.

 Depending on the current environment, we might need to build a super custom sizing logic.
 For example, I would like to display a bottom sheet by taking 80% of the available space on the iPad and full height on the iPhone.
 We can implement this custom presentation logic and reuse it across multiple screens.